Multifamily Mortgage Loan Requirements | Multifamily Loans

 The maximum loan to value depends on the borrower’s eligibility and the lender’s guidelines.
 The best way to determine what you can qualify for is to go through the pre-approval process.

 Primary Residence Multifamily Financing Down Payment

-- FHA minimum down payment requirement is 3.5%, but grants are available for multi-unit properties.
+- FHA minimum down payment requirement is 3.5%, but FHA grants are available for multi-unit properties.

-- With Freddie Mac’s conventional Home Possible mortgage program, a borrower is eligible up to 95% loan-to-value.
+- With Freddie Mac’s conventional Home Possible mortgage program, a borrower may be eligible as low as 5% down.

-- When purchasing, Fannie Mae’s conventional guidelines allow a maximum loan-to-value of 85% for 2 units and 75% for 3-4 units.
+- When purchasing, Fannie Mae’s conventional guidelines allow 15% down for 2 units and 25% for 3 to 4 units.

-- Maximum cash out refinance loan-to-value limits are 75% for 2-4 units.
+- Maximum cash out refinance loan-to-value limits are 75% for 2 to 4 units.

 - When purchasing, Freddie Mac’s guidelines are as follows: